Do today’s professional truck drivers deserve respect?

 The trucking company is demonstrating a lack of respect for the driver right from the start, by expecting him or her to put up with these awful living conditions.

-We, now, as seasoned drivers, should be willing to do the same for this new group of rookie drivers.
+As seasoned drivers, we should be willing to do the same for new rookie drivers.

 Maybe if we all clean up our act a little bit, trucking will again become a career which young people will be excited to pursue.

 The driver shortage which trucking companies are experiencing should be a wake-up call to those companies on how they train and hire new drivers and how they’re treating the rest of their driving fleet.

 Consider the fact that the trucking industry maintains a 100% turnover rate, you’d think that trucking companies would be working to improve their driver retention.
 They could start by showing their truck drivers more respect.
 As we all know, big companies can be slow learners.

 Trucking companies often show disrespect in two ways: poor driving conditions and poor pay.